AppleBreak1/Z490-Vision-D-Customac/USB Ports/README.md

 Config.plist

-- ACPI -> Delete -> Drop the OEM table that defines USB ports (SSDT-8.aml for F5 BIOS)
+- ACPI -> Delete -> Drop the OEM table for USB (SSDT-8.aml for F5 BIOS)
 - ACPI -> Add - > SSDT-USBPorts.aml (Renamed from SSDT-8.aml after the modification)

-The advantage of using this USB port mapping method.
+The advantage of using ACPI USB port mapping method.

    - Kextless
    - Will work on any SMBIOS